 Disadvantages of using a pulse oximeter

 However, there are potentials for inaccuracies.
 For instance, we know that the readings of all pulse oximeters around the world are potentially affected by nail varnish, cold fingers and pigmented skin.
-This is why the NHS advises that, for people of colour using pulse oximeters to monitor a Covid-19 infection, it is important to monitor for a change in your normal reading.
+This is why the National Health Service advises that, for people of colour using pulse oximeters to monitor a Covid-19 infection, it is important to monitor for a change in your normal reading.
 This can be significant, even if the number itself is still considered to be in the normal range2.
 And of course, it is helpful to remove nail varnish and warm up any cold hands before using a device.

 Pulse oximeter alternatives

 While pulse oximeters are still very useful and appropriately the first line in assessing oxygen levels in the vast majority of cases, another option is by taking a blood sample from an artery (usually the wrist is used) and analysing this with a special machine.
 This is known as an Arterial Blood Gas, or ABG.
 This can be quite painful and is typically only done in more extreme circumstances, for instance if someone is unwell in the Emergency Department.
 This is the most accurate way of knowing the exact oxygen levels in the blood and also gives other markers of how unwell someone may be, such as a lactate level.

 A third option for measuring oxygen levels is checking a Capillary Blood Gas, or CBG.
 This is when blood is collected from the ear, often using a pinprick.
 This can be useful when someone’s oxygen levels are low and increased accuracy is needed compared to using a pulse oximeter.
 For instance, it is often helpful for people who suffer from chronic lung disease, who may need repeated assessments of oxygen levels.

 Can you take a pulse oximeter reading at home?